MicrosoftDocs/architecture-center/docs/databases/architecture/azure-data-factory-on-azure-landing-zones-baseline-content.md

   - ADF [Data flows](/azure/data-factory/concepts-data-flow-performance) and [SHIR](/azure/data-factory/self-hosted-integration-runtime-troubleshoot-guide?tabs=data-factory).
   - [SQL Server](https://learn.microsoft.com/sql/relational-databases/performance/performance-monitoring-and-tuning-tools?view=sql-server-ver16).
   - [Power BI](https://learn.microsoft.com/power-bi/guidance/power-bi-optimization).
-- Understanding that the performance of data solutions generally degrade over time, establish the capacity for [continuous performance optimization](/azure/well-architected/performance-efficiency/continuous-performance-optimize), along with proactive technical reviews of the solution, ensuring it remains ["fit for purpose"](/azure/well-architected/performance-efficiency/principles).
+- Understanding that the performance of data solutions generally degrades over time, establish the capacity for [continuous performance optimization](/azure/well-architected/performance-efficiency/continuous-performance-optimize), along with proactive technical reviews of the solution, ensuring it remains ["fit for purpose"](/azure/well-architected/performance-efficiency/principles).

 ## Anti-Patterns

-- **The on-premises mindset** - Cloud services address the traditional constraints of procurement time, functionality and capacity, while introducing the critical requirement of cost management across the SDLC.
-Failure to account for this factor across people, process and technology often leads to bill shock and stakeholder friction.
+- **The on-premises mindset** - Cloud services address the traditional constraints of procurement time, functionality, and capacity, while introducing the critical requirement of cost management across the SDLC.
+Failure to account for this factor across people, process, and technology often leads to bill shock and stakeholder friction.
 - **Boundary controls are the answer** - Cloud services and PaaS in particular have introduced Identity as the key control that must be implemented and well-governed.
 Networking and boundaries controls are _**part**_ of the answer, not _**the**_ answer.
-- **Set and forget** - Any cloud solution must have regular reviews which account for the current usage and performance, along with the functional and pricing changes in Azure.
-Failure to do so will often result in the erosion of value and effectiveness.
+- **Set and forget** - Any cloud solution must have regular reviews that account for the current usage and performance, along with the functional and pricing changes in Azure.
+Failure to do so often results in the erosion of value and effectiveness.

 ## Next steps